tidwall/gjson/README.md

 widget.text.onMouseUp
 ```

-*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.8 and can be be found [here](https://github.com/tidwall/gjson-benchmarks).*
+*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.8 and can be found [here](https://github.com/tidwall/gjson-benchmarks).*

 ## Contact